 • Quality: Ensure images are clear, well-lit, and free from excessive filters or text to maintain a professional appearance.

-Pro Tip: Always optimize your photos to meet these guidelines to ensure they display correctly and look their best on your Google My Business profile.
+Pro Tip: Always optimize photos to meet these image size guidelines so they display correctly and look their best on your Google My Business profile.

 Best Practices For Google My Business Posts

-• Google Business Profile posts should be promotional, unlike typical social media content.
-Avoid reposting social media content or using call-to-action buttons for blog promotion.
+• Google Business Profile posts should be promotional, not copies of social media content.
+Avoid reposting and avoid using call-to-action buttons for blogs.

-• Place keywords and main messages at the beginning of post descriptions.
+• Place main messages and keywords early in post descriptions.

-• Be sure that the landing page (CTA link) you send visitors to, matches the content of the Google my business post and meets the users’ expectations.
+• Ensure your landing page (CTA link) matches the content of your Google My Business post and meets visitor expectations.

 Schedule Google My Business Posts